AlexGO42/galaxev_pipeline/README.rst

-creates *idealized* synthetic images for the most massive galaxies (Mstar > 10^12 Msun, including the intracluster light) from snapshot 78 (z ~ 0.3) of TNG100, showing stars from neighboring galaxies as well, with a fixed image size of 224x224 pixels and HSC settings (pixel scale and filters).
+creates *idealized* synthetic images for the most massive galaxies (Mstar > 10^12 Msun, including the intracluster light) from snapshot 78 (z ~ 0.3) of TNG100, showing stars from neighboring galaxies as well, with a fixed image size of 224x224 pixels (about 172 kpc across) and adopting HSC settings (pixel scale and filters).
 The resulting idealized images have units of "maggies" (following SDSS nomenclature), which means that the zero-point is exactly zero and that magnitudes can be calculated simply as MAG = -2.5 * log10(DATA).
-The output is stored in FITS files, each with a main HDU object in which the different "layers" correspond to the filters of interest.
-The figure below shows RGB composite images (for the HSC *i,r,g* bands, respectively), generated with the example script ``extra/view_rgb_composites.py``, for the first nine objects considered in this example.
+The output is stored in FITS files, each with a main HDU object in which the different "layers" correspond to the specified filters.
+The header of each FITS file contains some useful image attributes such as the pixel scale in physical units (parsecs) at the assumed redshift of the source.

+The figure below shows RGB composite images
+(for the HSC *i,r,g* bands, respectively), generated with the example script ``extra/view_rgb_composites.py``, for the first nine objects considered in this example.